renlon/kuibu/content/Blogs/A2A vs MCP: Understanding Google's New Agent-to-Agent Protocol.md

 A2A is designed with security in mind, supporting enterprise-grade authentication and authorization, with parity to OpenAPI's authentication schemes.

-### 5. User Experience Negotiation

-A2A enables agents to negotiate about UI capabilities, allowing them to determine what kind of content (text, images, iframes, etc.) can be displayed to users.

 ## A2A vs. MCP: Complementary Standards